Unit Testing with Unity

-When you are developing an application using ESP-IDF and you are considering adding unit testing for your components functions, this extension can help to discover and execute tests on your device based on Unity as described in Unit Testing in ESP32 documentation.
+When developing an application using ESP-IDF and considering unit testing for your component functions, this extension helps discover and execute tests on your device based on Unity, as described in Unit Testing in ESP32.

 TEST_CASE("test name", "[module name]")